nfherrin/OpenFSAM/README.md

 Which can then view the optimal state array in the form of `func_sa%state_best` with an energy (function value) of `func_sa%e_best`.

-This is done for all six functions and a sum of all six functions.
+This is done for all six functions and a sum of all six functions where each function is dependent upon a different variable.
 It can be observed that the sum of all functions takes many more iterations to get a good solution and still the solution is not as good as the individual optimizations.
 This is because continuous simulated annealing perturbs every parameter, so a decrease may occur in which one parameter moved in a way that increased the energy, while not increasing it as much as the other perturbations decreased it.
 This demonstrates that for continuous simulated annealing, it is preferable to keep the number of parameters as low as possible.
 In this case, since the energy is a sum of each function, then the energy does not rely on any cross parameter terms, so that each portion of the energy may be optimized independently.
+Indeed, it can be observed in the example that reducing the number of perturbed parameters each iteration is effective in reaching a similar final energy while greatly reducing the number of total iterations used to find said energy.

 ---
 ## Simulated Annealing for Simulated Annealing